Interrailing guide for beginners 2021

 Is Eurostar covered by Interrail?

 As of 2017, the Interrail Pass is valid on Eurostar services, just like any other train journey.
-That gives UK travellers an extra, low-cost way of getting to and from the continent.
+That gives UK travellers a low-cost way of getting to and from the continent.

 So, if you time your UK, Eurostar and onward journeys right, you could get from home to hotel using just one day of your travel allowance, and without having to pay air or ferry fares.